Eric-McKinney/mint/README.md

 optional value field, and then a pointer field to the next token (it's going to be a linked list)

-The language should be follow math associativity and precedence rules
+The language should follow math associativity and precedence rules (obviously)